A Revolution in Science: the Eclipse Expeditions of 1919: Eddington and the Expeditions

-Einstein himself had no doubts.
+Opinion seems to have been divided among the audience at the Royal Society.
+Ludwick Silberstein, admonished the audience: he pointed a finger at the portrait of Newton that hangs in the meeting room, and warned: 'We owe it to that great man to proceed very carefully in modifying or retouching his Law of Gravitation.'
+On the other hand, the eminent Professor J.J.
+Thomson, discoverer of the electron and Chair of the meeting, was convinced, stating \begin{quotation} ``This is the most important result obtained in connection with the theory of gravitation since Newton's day.'' \end{quotation} Einstein himself had no doubts.
 He had known about the results from the English expeditions before the formal announcement in November 1919.
 On 27 September, he had written an excited postcard to his mother: \begin{quotation} ``. . . joyous news today.
 H.A.
 Lorentz telegraphed that the English expeditions have actually measured the deflection of starlight from the Sun.'' \end{quotation} He later down-played his excitement in a puckish remark about his friend and colleague, the physicist Max Planck: \begin{quotation} ``He was one of the finest people I have ever known . . . but he didn't really understand physics, [because] during the eclipse of 1919 he stayed up all night to see if it would confirm the bending of light by the gravitational field.
-If he had really understood [the general theory of relativity], he would have gone to bed the way I did.'' \end{quotation} In 1922, another eclipse, viewed this time from Australia, yielded not a handful, but scores of measured position-shifts and much more convincing statistical data.
-But even so, the standard error on these later measurements was of similar size, around 0.20 arc seconds.
+If he had really understood [the general theory of relativity], he would have gone to bed the way I did.'' \end{quotation} In 1922, another eclipse, viewed this time from Australia, yielded not a handful, but scores of measured position-shifts and much more convincing statistical data \cite{CT23}).
+Even so, the standard error on these later measurements was of similar size, around 0.20 arc seconds.
 Measurements of this kind using optical telescopes to measure light deflection continued until the 1950s, but never increased much in accuracy because of the fundamental problems in observing stars through the Earth's atmosphere.
 More recently, similar measurements have been made, not using optical light but radio waves.
 These have the advantage that they are not scattered by the atmosphere like optical light is.
 The light-bending measurement for radio sources rather than stars can be made almost at will, without having to wait for an eclipse.
-For example, every year the distant quasar 3C279 passes behind the Sun, producing a measurable deflection.
-These measurements confirm the Einstein prediction and it is now accepted by the vast majority of physicists that light is bent in the manner suggested by the general theory of relativity; a quantitative summary of many experimental tests can be found in Bertotti et al. (1962).
+For example, every a quasar passes behind the Sun it produces a measurable deflection.
+These measurements confirm the Einstein prediction and it is now accepted by the vast majority of physicists that light is bent in the manner suggested by the general theory of relativity; a quantitative summary of many experimental tests can be found in \cite{Bert62}.